Francis Ford Coppola: The Godfather Part III (1990)

 In 1990, he released the third and final chapter of The Godfather series: The Godfather Part III.
 Coppola felt that the first two films had told the complete Corleone saga.
 Coppola intended Part III to be an epilogue to the first two films.
 In his audio commentary for Part II, he stated that only a dire financial situation caused by the failure of One from the Heart (1982) compelled him to take up Paramount's long-standing offer to make a third installment.
 Coppola and Puzo preferred the title The Death of Michael Corleone, but Paramount Pictures found that unacceptable.
 While not as critically acclaimed as the first two films, it was still commercially successful, earning $136 million against a $54 million budget.
-Some reviewers criticized the casting of Coppola's daughter Sofia, who stepped into the leading role of Mary Corleone, which was abandoned by Winona Ryder just as filming began.
+Some reviewers criticized the casting of Coppola's daughter Sofia, who had stepped into the leading role of Mary Corleone after it had been abandoned by Winona Ryder just as filming began.
 Despite this, The Godfather Part III went on to gather seven Academy Award nominations, including Best Director and Best Picture.
 The film failed to win any of these awards, which made it the only film in the trilogy to do so.

 In September 2020, for the film's 30th anniversary, it was announced that a new cut of the film titled Mario Puzo's The Godfather, Coda: The Death of Michael Corleone would have a limited theatrical release in December 2020 followed by digital and Blu-ray.
 Coppola said the film is the version he and Puzo had originally envisioned, and it "vindicates" its status among the trilogy and his daughter Sofia's performance.